Your Co-op Experience

 - Co-op experience

 We encourage our Dragons to include as many co-ops as possible within their academic plan.
 By maximizing the number of your co-op opportunities, you will further expand the scope of your education and become a more valuable asset to potential employers.
 If you elect our Five-Year Program, you can integrate two additional co-op experiences into your academic calendar — for the exact same tuition price as our Four-Year Program.
-Even better, as the majority of co-ops are paid and carry a median six-month salary of more than $18,000, you'll have the chance to graduate with more money in your pocket when you officially enter the professional world!
+Even better, as a majority of co-op positions are full-time and over 75% positions are paid, with an a gross median six-month salary of over $19,000, you'll have the chance to graduate with more money in your pocket when you officially enter the professional world!

 Drexel also offers a No Co-op Option that is available to limited programs and majors.